Huanli-Meng/pulsar/site2/docs/client-libraries-go.md

 To connect to Pulsar using client libraries, you need to specify a [Pulsar protocol](developing-binary-protocol.md) URL.

-Pulsar protocol URLs are assigned to specific clusters, use the `pulsar` scheme and have a default port of 6650.
+Pulsar protocol URLs are assigned to specific clusters.
+Use the `pulsar` scheme and have a default port of 6650.
 Here's an example for `localhost`:

 ```http
 pulsar://localhost:6650
 ```

-A URL for a production Pulsar cluster may look something like this:
+An URL for a production Pulsar cluster may look something like this:

 ```http
 pulsar://pulsar.us-west.example.com:6650